Giselle: Early productions

 Giselle was performed in Paris from its debut in 1841 to 1849, with Grisi always dancing the title role.
 In 1849, it was dropped from the repertoire.
 The ballet was revived in 1852 and 1853, without Grisi, then dropped from the repertoire after 1853.
 It was revived in 1863 for a Russian ballerina, then dropped again in 1868.
 It was revived almost 50 years later in 1924 for the debut of Olga Spessivtzeva.
 This production was revived in 1932 and 1938.

 Giselle was mounted by other ballet companies in Europe and America almost immediately after its first night.
 The British had their first taste of Giselle with a drama based on the ballet called Giselle, or The Phantom Night Dancers by William Moncrieff, who had seen the ballet in Paris the same year.
 The play was performed on 23 August 1841 at the Theatre Royal, Sadler's Wells.
 The actual ballet was first staged in London at Her Majesty's Theatre on 12 March 1842 with Grisi as Giselle and Perrot as Albrecht.
 The dances were credited to Perrot and one Deshayes.
 This production was revived many times, once in 1884 with a Mlle.
 Sismondi in the role of Albrecht.
 This production, preceded by an operetta called Pocahontas, met with little enthusiasm.

-Giselle was first performed in Russia at the Bolshoi Theatre, St. Petersburg, on 18 December 1842.
-Stepan Gedeonov, the Director of the St. Petersburg Imperial Theatres, sent his ballet master Antoine Titus to Paris to find a new ballet for ballerina Yelena Andreyanova.
+Giselle was first performed in Russia at the Bolshoi Theatre, Saint Petersburg, on 18 December 1842.
+Stepan Gedeonov, the Director of the Saint Petersburg Imperial Theatres, sent his ballet master Antoine Titus to Paris to find a new ballet for ballerina Yelena Andreyanova.
 Titus chose Giselle.
-The Ballet Master then staged the work completely from memory in St. Petersburg.
-Perrot produced Giselle in St. Petersburg in 1851.
+The Ballet Master then staged the work completely from memory in Saint Petersburg.
+Perrot produced Giselle in Saint Petersburg in 1851.
 He made many changes to the ballet in his years of service to the Imperial Ballet.
 In the 1880s, Petipa made many changes to the Perrot production.

 Giselle was first staged in Italy at Teatro alla Scala in Milan on 17 January 1843.
 The music however was not Adam's but that of Niccolò Bajetti.
 The dances were not the original either but those of Antonio Cortesi.
 It is possible that the ballet was first staged in the provincial theatres.
 This, however, is not known with certainty.